Introduction

 The saVRee four stroke engine utilises two suction inlet valves and two exhaust discharge valves.
 The suction valves supply ambient air to the combustion space whilst the discharge valves discharge exhaust gasses to atmosphere.

-Fresh air (intake) valves are larger than the exhaust valves, this ensures fresh air replaces as much of the exhaust gasses as possible within the combustion space when the cylinder is recharged.
+The fresh air (intake) valve is larger than the exhaust valve to ensure fresh air replaces as much exhaust gas as possible within the combustion space.

 The type of valve shown below is sometimes referred to as a 'poppet' or 'mushroom' valve.